A Modern Parable

 Have you ever been in the supermarket and someone gets a call on their cellphone and won’t answer it?
 The phone just keeps ringing and ringing and we all want to say, “Just answer the call!”

-It’s that same way with people who are running from God.
-They try this, that and the other thing and nothing quite works out for them.
+It’s the same way with people who are running from God.
+They try this, that, and the other thing, and nothing quite works out for them.
 Nothing seems to satisfy their deepest needs.
-They might try drugs, alcohol, sex, work, material things, and relationships but nothing gives them the peace they are looking for.
+They might try drugs, alcohol, sex, work, material things, and relationships, but nothing gives them the peace they are looking for.
 Those of us closest to them want to say, “Just answer the call!”

 Why?
 Because we remember what it was like for us before we found the Lord.
 We were no different and certainly no better.
 Do you wonder if God is trying to call you?
 Or do you know for sure that it is Him, and that is why you won’t answer the call?
 You know, we are not guaranteed that He will keep trying forever.